givemepower8/Phaser3Practices/docs/COC.md

 #### Level 3 Bowler

 Bowlers is a very useful killer squad to clear one corner with inferno and x-bows.
-Bowlers can be the main attackers with queen walk, it's very easy to get 2 start but hard to 3 star.
+Bowlers can be the main attackers with queen walk, it's very easy to get 2 stars but hard to 3 star.

 Bowler killer squad